tytydraco/yessleep/out/Broken_by_the_night.md

 The last thing left to face is my heart.

-I’v been drawn to water and rocks forever.
+I’ve been drawn to water and rocks forever.
 Some of my earliest memories are collecting stones on the beach.
 Today, the two places I love most on earth — my cottage, and the site of my future home — are both wrapped in rock walls and rippling waves.
 I learned this world from a hermit.

-As a kid, I spent summers at Langley Pool, a neighborhood club set on woods beside the Potomac River.
+Growing up, I spent summers at Langley Pool, a neighborhood club set on woods beside the Potomac River.
 Each day, I’d see a reclusive man with long grey hair enter the neighboring forest — stark naked — and walk a path only he knew to a tucked-away cove.
 For as long as anyone could remember, he’d [been building a half-mile-long dam](https://wtop.com/news/2011/11/naked-ned-hunts-for-the-infinite-along-the-potomac/) out of stones by hand in the rapids that, across decades, single-handedly redirected the course of one of America’s most famed waterways.
 To this day, his handiwork is visible on Google Earth, just west of the American-Legion Bridge.

 Legend had it old Crazy Ned was stuck in his endless loop from a bad drug trip that broke him, like the strange [case of the frozen addict](https://www.dailymotion.com/video/x95edl8).
 Looking back, Ned’s appearance in the haze of my childhood now seems almost a Biblical omen… this Sisyphus cursed by a pill to push rocks against the current forever, a Hailey’s Comet sent to me as a warning from the stars.